nschonni/cordova-docs/articles/tutorial-gulp/tutorial-gulp-readme.md

     // Build config to use for build - Use Pascal case to match paths set by VS buildConfig = "Release",

     // Arguments for build by platform.
-Warning: Omit the extra "--" when referencing platform
+Warning: Omit the
+    // extra "--" when referencing platform specific options
-    // specific options (Ex:"-- --gradleArg" is "--gradleArg"). buildArgs = {
+    // (Ex:"-- --gradleArg" is "--gradleArg").
+    buildArgs = {
-        android: ["--" + buildConfig.toLocaleLowerCase(),"--device","--gradleArg=--no-daemon"],
+        android: ["--" + buildConfig.toLocaleLowerCase(),"--device",
+                  "--gradleArg=--no-daemon"],
         ios: ["--" + buildConfig.toLocaleLowerCase(), "--device"],
         windows: ["--" + buildConfig.toLocaleLowerCase(), "--device"]
     },